 An apprenticeship training program is a combination of on-the-job training, work experience and technical training in a trade.
-From day one, apprentices earn a salary for their time on the job.
+From day 1, apprentices earn a salary for their time on the job.

-Apprenticeship training programs last from one to four years, depending on the trade.
+Apprenticeship training programs last from 1 to 4 years, depending on the trade.

-- Apprentices spend about 80 per cent of their time learning on the job from a qualified tradesperson.
+- Apprentices spend about 80% of their time learning on the job from a qualified tradesperson.
 The rest of the time is spent taking technical training, usually at a college or technical institution.

-- While they attend technical training, apprentices may be eligible for Employment Insurance (EI) or student grants (based on need).
+- While they attend technical training, apprentices may be eligible for Employment Insurance (EI) or student grants.

 Registering for apprenticeship training in Alberta is as easy as 1-2-3.

 - Choose a trade

 Check the list of apprenticeship trades in Alberta at tradesecrets.alberta.ca and narrow your choices down to those trades that interest you.

 (Note: For more information on the apprenticeship trades, visit OCCinfo at alis.alberta.ca/occinfo)

 Next, talk to and ask questions of people working in these trades.
 Talk to employers, too.
 You may be able to job shadow to see what the day-to-day work is like.